 - Segmentation, tagging–a way of further identifying your email list such as by location, previous purchases, and links clicked

-3. Six reasons for an email list
+3. why you need an email list

 Without an email list, you can’t do email marketing, and trust me, this is a part of your business you want to start NOW, even if you don’t have a website.
 And you don’t need to wait until you have a “legitimate” business to start one, either.